ryandday/relx/README.md

 ## Motivation

 This library was born from my desire for a C++ SQL library that offers the expressiveness of high-level languages without sacrificing C++'s performance and control.
 I didn't want crazy template parameters, macros, or member pointers, just a simple builder API.
-I also wanted out-of-the-box async capabilities, because async is the only practical approach for web applications handling massive amounts of concurrent users.
+I also wanted two features out-of-the-box: async capabilities, because async is the only practical approach for web applications handling massive amounts of concurrent users, and lazy loading of rows in case I have a big query.

 ## Table of Contents